 Everyone who intends to reside or do business in Portugal must have a tax identification number (NIF) in Portugal (Numero de Identificação Fiscal).
 This is a 9-digit number that serves as an identification for tax purposes.

 There are a number of different ways to acquire a NIF.
-If you are already in Portugal, you can visit your local government finance office (finanças).
+If you are already in Portugal, you can go to your local government finance office (finanças).
 To get a NIF at a finanças you will need proof of residence (such as a utility bill or rental contract), your residency certificate or visa, and your passport.

 Step 4 – Register as a tax resident in Portugal